PragnaChennuri/Projects/tip_calculator/README.md

 # **README.md File**<br>
-A simple python program that calculates the tip based on the responses given by the user<br>
-The program takes in the following parameters: total bill, tip, and number of ways to split<br>
-it will final output the total amount each person has to pay including the tip<br>
+A simple python program that calculates the tip based on the responses given by the user.
+The program takes in the following parameters: total bill, tip, and number of ways to split.
+It will final output the total amount each person has to pay including the tip<br>

 **Note:** Please Don't Copy My Code.
 Feel free to use it as a reference.<br>